Skip to main content

 Colonel Shaun R. Brown

 Colonel Shaun R. Brown hails from St. Louis, Missouri.
 He is a 2002 distinguished graduate from Logan University and completed medical school at A.T.
 Still University.
-COL Brown completed his general surgery residency at William Beaumont Army medical Center, El Paso TX.
+COL Brown completed his General Surgery Residency at William Beaumont Army Medical Center, El Paso, Texas.

 COL Brown completed Senior Service College as a Veterans Affairs Fellow for Academic Year 2023-2024.
-Following completion of SSC, COL Brown served as the Chief of Professional Services for the 44th Medical Brigade until May of 2025.
-He is currently serving as the XVIII Airborne Corps Command Surgeon and is the General Surgery Consultant to The Surgeon General.
-COL Brown holds a Bachelor of Science degree from Logan University in Human Biology and a Doctor of Osteopathic Medicine from A.T.
-Still University.
+Following completion of SSC, COL Brown served as the Chief of Professional Services for the 44th Medical Brigade and the XVIII Airborne Corps Command Surgeon.
+Additionally, COL Brown is the General Surgery Consultant to The Surgeon General.
+In this role, he served as the senior medical advisor to the Corps Commanding General and oversaw medical readiness and health service support operations for globally deployed forces.
+He is currently serving as the Commander of the United States Army Institute of Surgical Research.

-His awards and decorations include the Meritorious Service Medal (2 OLC), Air Medal (C Device), Joint Service Commendation Medal (V device), Joint Service Commendation Medal (2 OLC), Joint Service Achievement Medal (C device), Army Commendation medal (3 OLC), Army Achievement Medal (OLC), Combat Medical Badge, Military Freefall Parachutist Badge, Basic Airborne Badge, 9A designator, and The Surgeon General Physician of the Year award (LTC) 2022.
+His awards and decorations include the Meritorious Service Medal (2 OLC), Air Medal (C device), Joint Service Commendation Medal (V device), Joint Service Commendation Medal (C device, 2 OLC), Joint Service Achievement Medal (C device), Army Commendation Medal (4 OLC), Army Achievement Medal (1 OLC), Combat Medical Badge, Military Freefall Parachutist Badge, Basic Airborne Badge, 9A designator, and The Surgeon General Physician of the Year Award (LTC) 2022.